8lack8erry/Libraries-to-simplify-ROOT/README.md

 # Graphing and Utility Tools
 This library provides tools to handle and visualize graphs using ROOT framework.
 It includes methods for plotting various graph types, applying graphical options, and analyzing data with utility functions.

-## Graph Plotting Tool: '''stampaGraph'''
+**Graph Plotting Tool:** 'stampaGraph'
 ### Overview
 stampaGraph is a versatile graphing function that supports multiple features:

-Plotting 1 or multiple graphs of different types.
+    - Plotting 1 or multiple graphs of different types.
-Applying log scales.
+    - Applying log scales.
-Setting axis ranges.
+    - Setting axis ranges.
-Adding lines (TLine) or boxes to the plot.
+    - Adding lines (TLine) or boxes to the plot.
-Configuring legends (automatic or manual).
+    - Configuring legends (automatic or manual).

-General Syntax
+### General Syntax
-cpp
-Copia codice
+'''
 stampaGraph(graph, "destination.png", "Title", "X", "Y", "Graphic Options", Additional Parameters...);
+'''
 Supported Features
 Single or Multiple Graphs